HollaFoil/Winforms-Game/README.md

 # Winforms-Game
-A small "game" made with Windows forms
+A small "game" made with Windows forms.
+Made for IT class lol